rome/tools/website/src/_includes/docs/linting.md

 Diagnostics consist of six main parts:

 - The header contains the **filename**, **line**, and **column**.
-They refer to the position that we believe is the root of an issue.
+They refer to the position that we believe is the main cause of a problem.
-- Followed is the **message** which contains a summary of what we believe is wrong.
+- Followed is the **message** which contains a single-line summary of what we believe is wrong.
-- The **Code frame** contains a snippet of the file referred in the header.
+- The **code frame** contains a snippet of the file referred in the header.
+This allows you to see what it's referring to without having to jump into your editor and look it up.
 - **Advice** is freeform and appears at the end of a diagnostic.
 It can include additional messages, lists, other code frames, and more.
 It gives you more details about why you're seeing the diagnostic, and how you might fix it.

 {% include docs/diagnostic-anatomy.md %}

-Diagnostics that are fixable are indicated with a label that appears in the header:
+Diagnostics that are fixable via `--apply` are indicated with a label that appears in the header:

 {% include docs/diagnostic-anatomy-fixable.md %}

-#### Reviewing Diagnostics

 #### Suppressions